mattiasnordin/Regression/data/documentation/eng/pollution_sf.md

 **Description**: Daily time-series data on weather and pollution from the San Francsisco area in the US from January 1st 2010 to December 31st 2021.

 **Source**: Pollution data come from the United States Environmental Protection Agency, while weather data come from NCEP North American Regional Reanalysis (NARR), provided by NOAA PSL, Boulder, Colorado, USA.
-Data have been processed by the R package author and neither EPA nor NOAA bear any responsibility for the final data.
+Data have been processed and neither EPA nor NOAA bear any responsibility for the final data.

 **Variable list**: